AdKats/BFACP/README.md

     'APP_KEY'        => 'YourSecretKey!!!'
 ```

 Once completed upload the entire application to your webserver.
 Once uploaded you will need to modify some file and folder permissions.
 Change the files and folders permissions under `app/storage` recursively to 0777.
-This application was designed to run on a subdomain and not from a folder from from TLD.
-Make sure to create a subdomain and if possable have domain point to the public folder that's located under the root folder.
+This application was designed to run on a subdomain and not from a folder from the TLD.
+Make sure to create a subdomain and if possible have domain point to the public folder that's located under the root folder.

 Now load up application in your web browser and it will begin the process of creating the tables.
 This process will take a few seconds to run on first load.
 When it completed you should see the dashboard.